ArduPilot/ardupilot_wiki/plane/source/docs/calibrating-an-airspeed-sensor.rst

 Automatic calibration
 =====================

-1. Ensure you have Plane 2.76 or later loaded
-2. Go to Mission Planner => CONFIG/TUNING => Full Parameter List, change :ref:`ARSPD_AUTOCAL<ARSPD_AUTOCAL>` to 1 and click 'Write Params' to send the value to the autopilot.
+1. Go to Mission Planner => CONFIG/TUNING => Full Parameter List, change :ref:`ARSPD_AUTOCAL<ARSPD_AUTOCAL>` to 1 and click 'Write Params' to send the value to the autopilot.
-3. Take-off and fly a repeated circuit or circular loiter for 5 minutes.
+2. Take-off and fly a repeated circuit or circular loiter for 5 minutes.
 This can be done in any mode, but if the autopilot is already tuned sufficiently well, this can be achieved by leaving it in loiter or RTL for 5 minutes.
 The change in :ref:`ARSPD_RATIO <ARSPD_RATIO>` value can be checked in-flight by going to Mission Planner => CONFIG/TUNING => Full Parameter List, and